 - Per-hop unicast links are established between the 5G ProSe U2U UEs and the selected 5G ProSe UE-to-UE Relay before U2U relay communication is supported.
-Unicast link that is already setup between the 5G ProSe U2U UE and 5G ProSe UE-to-UE Relay can be shared for relaying traffic to different 5G ProSe U2U UEs.
+A unicast link that is already setup between the 5G ProSe U2U UE and 5G ProSe UE-to-UE Relay can be shared for relaying traffic to different 5G ProSe U2U UEs.

 - When a source 5G ProSe U2U UE needs to communicate with target 5G ProSe U2U UE via the Layer-3 5G ProSe UE-to-UE Relay, it sends a DNS query to obtain the IP address and IP/non-IP relaying is supported via the per-hop unicast links as described in sol#2.

-- In case of Layer-2 5G ProSe UE-to-UE relay operation, an end-to-end unicast link is also necessary to be setup between source 5G ProSe U2U UE and target 5G ProSe U2U UE before relaying IP/non-IP data.
-When per-hop unicast link is shared between different end-to-end unicast links, there is additional routing functionality that will be defined by RAN WG2 for Layer-2 relaying.
+- In case of Layer-2 5G ProSe UE-to-UE relay operation, an end-to-end unicast link is setup between the source 5G ProSe U2U UE and the target 5G ProSe U2U UE before relaying IP/non-IP data.
+When a per-hop unicast link is shared between different end-to-end unicast links, there is additional routing functionality that will be defined by RAN WG2 for Layer-2 relaying.